ArduPilot/node-mavlink/README.md

 ## Running sim_vehicle.py

 The easiest way to start playing around with this package is to use `sim_vehicle.py`.
-You can use the default parameters forthe MavEsp8266 if you'll make the simulator compatible with it:
+You can use the default parameters for the MavEsp8266 if you'll make the simulator compatible with it:

 ```
 $ Tools/autotest/sim_vehicle.py -v ArduCopter -f quad --console --map --out udpin:127.0.0.1:14555